 - In many cases there are no symptoms apart from the appearance of a swelling in the neck.
 The size of a goitre can range from very small and barely noticeable, to very large.

 - Most goitres are painless.
-However, an inflamed thyroid (thyroiditis) can be painful.
+However, an inflamed thyroid gland (thyroiditis) can be painful.

-- If your thyroid makes too much or too little thyroxine or T3, this can cause a range of symptoms.
-See separate leaflets called Hyperthyroidism (Overactive Thyroid) and Hypothyroidism (Underactive Thyroid) for more details.
+- If your thyroid makes too much or too little thyroxine (T4) or triiodothyronine (T3), this can cause a range of symptoms.
+See the separate leaflets called Overactive Thyroid Gland (Hyperthyroidism), Underactive Thyroid Gland (Hypothyroidism) and Thyroid Eye Disease for more details.

 - A large goitre may press on the windpipe (trachea) or the gullet (oesophagus).
 This may cause difficulty with breathing or with swallowing.